EfficientDreamer: High-Fidelity and Robust 3D Creation via Orthogonal-view Diffusion Prior: Related Work

 \subsection{Text-to-3D Generation}

 In recent years, text-to-3D has received significant attention due to the desire to create high-quality 3D content from simple semantics, such as text prompts.
 Early works attempt to use a CLIP objective to supervise the generation.
 CLIPMesh \cite{mohammad2022clip} deforms a 3D sphere using a CLIP loss to obtain a 3D mesh that fits the input prompt.
 Text2Mesh \cite{michel2022text2mesh} stylizes a 3D mesh by predicting color and local geometric details which conform to a target text prompt.
-Dreamfield \cite{jain2022zero} optimizes a Neural Radiance Field from many camera views so that rendered images score highly with a target caption according to a pre-trained CLIP model.
+Dreamfield \cite{jain2022zero} optimizes a NeRF from many camera views so that rendered images score highly with a target caption according to a pre-trained CLIP model.
 However, these methods tend to generate poor 3D shapes with unsatisfactory geometry as well as appearance.

 To overcome such limitations, DreamFusion \cite{poole2022dreamfusion} employs text-to-3D synthesis by utilizing a powerful pre-trained text-to-image diffusion model as a strong image prior.
 They optimize NeRF with their proposed Score Distillation Sampling (SDS) loss.
-Magic3D \cite{lin2023magic3d} extends such a method to a two-stage coarse-to-fine process, which utilized DMTet for mesh representation.
-Fantasia3D \cite{chen2023fantasia3d} disentangles geometry and appearance into a two-stage optimization and introduces the spatially varying bidirectional reflectance distribution function (BRDF) into the text-to-3D task.
+Magic3D \cite{lin2023magic3d} extends such a method to a two-stage coarse-to-fine process, which utilizes DMTet for mesh representation.
+Fantasia3D \cite{chen2023fantasia3d} disentangles geometry and appearance into a two-stage optimization and introduces the spatially varying Bidirectional Reflectance Distribution Function (BRDF) into the text-to-3D task.
 TextMesh \cite{tsalicoglou2023textmesh} replaces NeRF with VolSDF for more accurate mesh expression.
 It proposes a novel multi-view consistent and mesh-conditioned re-texturing, enabling the generation of a photorealistic 3D mesh model.
-More recently, ProlificDreamer \cite{wang2023prolificdreamer} proposes \emph{variational score distillation} (VSD), a principled particle-based variational framework to promote the quality of created 3D models.
+More recently, ProlificDreamer \cite{wang2023prolificdreamer} proposes Variational Score Distillation (VSD), a principled particle-based variational framework to promote the quality of created 3D models.